appenmaier/s4hana/docs/documentation/abap/cases.md

     out->write( carrier_id ).
 ENDCASE.

+" SWITCH operator
-out->write( SWITCH #( carrier_id WHEN 'LH' OR 'lh' OR 'Lh' OR 'lH' THEN 'Lufthansa'
+out->write( SWITCH #( carrier_id
-                                 WHEN 'AA' OR 'aa' OR 'Aa' OR 'aA' THEN 'American Airlines' ELSE carrier_id ) ).
+                      WHEN 'LH' OR 'lh' OR 'Lh' OR 'lH' THEN 'Lufthansa' WHEN 'AA' OR 'aa' OR 'Aa' OR 'aA' THEN 'American Airlines' ELSE                                   carrier_id ) ).
 ```